-To ensure compliance with ESG standards, we implement different strategies for supplier assessment and development:
+To ensure compliance with environmental, social, and governance (ESG) standards, we implement different strategies for supplier assessment and development:

 - Documentary assessments with systematic verification of evidence, implemented in our most important business units. - In situ assessments, performed by both internal teams and external consultants (second-party audit). - Improvement plans through internal audits. - Training on ESG topics at UNACEM Perú and CELEPSA, promoting good practices in our business units. - Post-audit technical support, accompanying suppliers in their improvement processes.